Billizard-Y/Billizard-Y/README.md

 ### ⭐ About Me
-🎓 I am Bill Ye, Master of business analytics graduate from Sauder School of Business School at UBC.
-I earned my Bachelor's degree at Univeristy of Toronto with Mathematical Application in Economics and Finance Specialist and Statistics Major.
+🎓 I am Bill Ye, Master of business analytics graduate from **Sauder School of Business School at UBC**.
+I earned my Bachelor's degree at **Univeristy of Toronto** with Mathematical Application in Economics and Finance Specialist and Statistics Major.

 💻 I am continuously learning and improving myself to become a **Data Analyst**.
 I have a strong interest and capability in analytical problems.
 I love giving people advices based on analysis of the big data and seeing what people can't normally see from the data.
 Being able to help others improve themselves and increase their value will always make me delighted.